Search

 Charitable Strategies: Charitable Gift Annuities

 The amount you receive depends primarily on the size of your gift and your age.
 The older you are, the larger the payments may be (because you have a shorter life expectancy and fewer expected payments).
-You can also defer payments, having them begin later in life, which may result in bigger payments.
-But even if you hold off on taking income, you could be eligible for an immediate tax deduction.
+You also can defer payments, having them begin later in life, which may result in bigger payments.
+But even if you wait to take income, you could be eligible for an immediate tax deduction.

 Payments are fixed—they do not change based on investment performance—so it's easy to budget for the future.
 And you can link the payments to more than one person's lifetime, providing income for you and your spouse, for example.